dioniswe/chabaa/README.md

 ## About Chabaa

-Chabaa (acr. for: chabaa aids bible accorded assemblies, כבא in hebrew means to retreat or harden).
+Chabaa (acr. for: chabaa aids bible accorded assemblies, חבא in hebrew means to retreat or harden).
  It is an app supporting churches to use digital capabilities for their gatherings and cooperations and is a response to corona-enforced shutdowns of german churches.
  It comprises